 Following business school, I joined Bankers Trust Co. in corporate finance, working mostly on real estate-related transactions on the West Coast.
 Family matters required a brief return to Dallas, where I worked for an institutional real estate investment manager in a senior sales and product development capacity.

 I then returned to LA where, over the next 15 years, I held senior positions in institutional asset management for such firms such as Bank of America, ABN-AMRO and Fiduciary Trust Co.
 Most of my work involved sales and client service for major institutional clients on the West Coast and throughout the Pacific Rim.
 I also managed relationships with large consulting firms such as Frank Russell, Wilshire Associates and Callan.

 I retired (or, so I thought) in August 2001, when Fiduciary was acquired by Franklin Templeton.
 At the time, I had been commuting back and forth from LA to the 95th floor of 2 World Trade Center.
 Following the attacks a month later, I decided to spend more time with my family and indulge a long-held interest in the film business.

 I formed a small production company at Warner Bros. in LA and learned all about writing and producing films.
 I developed about a dozen projects, sold a few scripts, almost got a TV show off the ground.
 I kept a hand in investing primarily through the Tech Coast Angels and by serving on the boards of several startups.

-I split time between the Central California coast and Boston where I hang out with my wife and two daughters (20 and 16.)
+I split time between Carmel, California and Boston where I hang out with my wife and two daughters (20 and 16.)
 I have a son who’s a successful financial planner in Austin and another daughter who works in the film business in Los Angeles.
 On those rare occasions when I’m not hunched over my computer, I enjoy travel, sailing and basketball.
 I am a private pilot, SCUBA divemaster and play a mean game of H-O-R-S-E.